Chief Executive Officer

 Chief Financial Officer

-Lloyd Sweet serves as the President and Chief Financial Officer of Nonprofit Management Services of Colorado.
+Lloyd Sweet serves as the Chief Financial Officer of Developmental Pathways.
 Lloyd received his bachelor degree in accounting from Florida State University, is a registered CPA in Colorado, and has over 40 years of experience in accounting, consulting, financial analysis, fundraising, budgeting, and strategic planning.
 He has worked as a managing partner and consulting/tax partner for large accounting firms in Colorado.
 The last firm Lloyd served as a partner for was Eide Bailly.
 Lloyd also possesses a vast knowledge of the not-for-profit industry.
 Not only did he serve on the Developmental Pathways Board of Directors for nearly 20 years as the President/Treasurer, he has also served on the Board of Directors for Adam’s Camp, RAFT (Resource Area for Teaching), The Denver Teacher’s Awards, the Jefferson Symphony Orchestra, and the Community Housing Developmental Association.
 Lloyd has been the recipient of the Colorado Society of CPA’s 2006 Everyday Hero Award and Adam’s Camp Kevin Taylor Award for Service.
 He was also named one of Denver’s top ten CPAs for 3 straight years.

 Chief Operations Officer

-Matt brings over 20 years of multi-unit and executive leadership and management experience to our organization.
+Matt brings over 20 years of multi-unit and executive leadership and management experience to Developmental Pathways.
 He has a Bachelor’s Degree in Business Administration and Management from the University of Phoenix and a Master in Business Administration (MBA), Healthcare Management from Western Governors’ University.
 Matt currently serves as the chairperson for the El Paso County Human Services Advisory Committee, is a Governor appointed member of the Colorado State Board of Health, and board member for the American Association on Intellectual and Developmental Disabilities.
-Matt is also an active participant in Alliance Association, and the American Network of Community Options and Resources (ANCOR).
+Matt is also an active participant in Alliance Association and the American Network of Community Options and Resources (ANCOR).
 Previously, he worked as the Director for Children, Youth and Families for Jefferson County Human Services, Vice President of Operations for Hard Rock Café, and Vice President of Operations for Olive Garden.
 Matt lives in Colorado Springs with his wife and two beautiful children.